The Doctor's Enemies

 Gary Russell)

 However, although the Zagreus aspect of The Doctor's personality manifested itself as a destructive maniac, the TARDIS's Zagreus side based itself around a far more human drive; the TARDIS's rage at The Doctor for being prepared to let it die to save Charley, even after all they'd been through together.
-Believing that The Doctor couldn't value it that highly if he was prepared to let the TARDIS die simply to save a foolish Earth girl who should never have survived in the first place, Rassilon formed an alliance with the Zagreus-TARDIS, offering to cleanse it of the Zagreus energies if it would give him The Doctor to stop a race called 'the Divergence'.
-Developing a holographic avatar in the form of the Brigadier, the TARDIS explored three holographic simulations with Charley that showed occurrences of the Divergence in history: once at the dawn of Gallifreyian society, when two vampires learned of Rassilon's plans to prevent the evolution of a species more powerful than the Time Lords by trapping them in another timeline that would be sealed in a time loop; once on 1950s Earth, when a secret project (Called 'The Dionysus Project'; an interesting coincidence, since Dionysus was also known as Zagreus in Greek myth) created a tear in reality that briefly exposed the Divergence; and a final time at the very end of Creation, by a fairground owner who was frozen in suspended animation after a heart attack and was never woken up until the end.
+With the corrupted TARDIS believing that The Doctor couldn't value it that highly if he was prepared to let the TARDIS die simply to save a foolish Earth girl who should never have survived in the first place, when the ship was contacted by Rassilon from within the Matrix, the TARDIS agreed to his offer to purge it of the anti-time energies if it would give him The Doctor to stop a race called 'the Divergence'.
+Developing a holographic avatar in the form of The Brigadier, chosen as a man important to The Doctor and Charley, the 'Zagreus' TARDIS explored three holographic simulations with Charley that showed occurrences of the Divergence in history: once at the dawn of Gallifreyian society, when two vampires learned of Rassilon's plans to prevent the evolution of a species more powerful than the Time Lords by trapping them in another timeline that would be sealed in a time loop; once on 1950s Earth, when a secret project (Called 'The Dionysus Project'; an interesting coincidence, since Dionysus was also known as Zagreus in Greek myth) created a tear in reality that briefly exposed the Divergence; and a final time at the very end of Creation, by a fairground owner who was frozen in suspended animation after a heart attack and was never woken up until the end.

 Confronted by his past selves in his mind, The Doctor realised - too late - that, in his despair, he'd actually wanted to die for a moment, and thus, regeneration had been averted.
-However, determined to stop Rassilon using the power of anti-time, The Doctors surrendered to the Zagreus infection, taking a desperate gamble that paid off; like all god-powerful beings, Zagreus would not be Rassilon's puppet.
-He cast Rassilon into the Divergent's universe before collapsing himself, leaving the TARDIS - now reconstituted and not a jealous nutcase anymore - to cancel out the Zagreus side of The Doctor with a sample of Zero Matter.
+However, determined to stop Rassilon using the power of anti-time, The Doctors surrendered to the Zagreus infection, using Zagreus's power over anti-time to cancel out the moment of their death, taking a desperate gamble that paid off; like all god-powerful beings, Zagreus would not be Rassilon's puppet.
+He cast Rassilon into the Divergent's universe before collapsing himself, leaving the companions powerless to take action to help him.
+Fortunately, the TARDIS had been reconstituted into its true self after the companions dropped the avatar into the melting pool that had been used to destroy the TARDIS shell, restoring the ship and allowing the now-good TARDIS avatar to provide a 'cure' for the psychological effects of the anti-time infection with a sample of Zero Matter.
 However, the Zagreus energies still dwelt within The Doctor, so, unknowingly accompanied by Charley, he was forced to exile himself from our universe, as even stepping outside the Foundry or the TARDIS would annihilate history itself.

 Audio - The Next Life